Term ‘Potty Training’ Gets New Meaning In Outer Space

 Her verdict?
 “They’re pretty good.”

-Editor’s Note: When The Post takes a road trip, its readers go too.
-“Travels With The Post” is a series that reports on places and activities beyond our usual coverage area, but usually within a drive of three hours or less of Pottstown PA.
-Joe Zlomek, managing editor of The Post, is an accredited travel writer and a TripAdvisor.com contributor since 2006.
+Editor’s Note: When The Posts take a road trip, its readers go too.
+“Travels With The Post” is a series that reports on places and activities beyond our usual coverage area, but usually within a drive of 3-1/2 hours of Pottstown PA.
+Joe Zlomek, managing editor of The Posts, is an accredited travel writer and a TripAdvisor.com contributor since 2006.
 Read other articles in this series.